What is Nightingale Hospital doing in response to the COVID-19 pandemic?

 - We have suspended all visiting of inpatients.
 The rationale behind this new policy is to reduce the number of people coming in and out of the hospital to protect all patients and hospital staff.
 We understand this decision may be distressing to some patients and their loved ones.
 We are encouraging patients if possible, to remain in contact with family and friends remotely, via the use of FaceTime/WhatsApp etc

 - If a patient starts displaying COVID-19 symptoms, we are able to isolate and support them.
 We have closed off wards dedicated to this function.
 Any patients who require isolation will be nursed, in accordance with stringent infection and control techniques as outlined in national guidelines.
 Local NHS emergency services will be involved.
 In such instances, patients will be kept as comfortable as possible, and treated with upmost dignity and care.
-We currently

 - We are regularly updating our patients and staff to assure they are aware of all necessary actions that we are implementing to protect them from potential exposure to the the virus